ydirson/gl-streaming/README.md

   present but only as stubs, some are known to have bugs -- some can cause the client or the server to crash.

+* the server creates a fixed-size window at startup, used for all client rendering.

 * there are security concerns about the usage of pointer types in the protocol.